carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - Triangle inequality
 - **Boundedness**

-## Which of the statements below is true?
-(One or more)
+## Which of the statements below is true? (one or more)

 - K-mean always stops to a configuration which gives the minimum distortion for the chosen value of the number of clusters
 - **K-means is very sensitive to the initial assignment of the centers**
 - **K-means is quite efficient even for large datasets**
 - **Sometimes k-means stops to a configuration which does not give the minimum distortion for the chosen value of the number of clusters**

-## Which of the following characteristic of data can reduce the effectiveness of K-Means?
+## Which of the following characteristic of data can reduce the effectiveness of k-means?

 - Presence of values with high frequency
 - **Presence of outliers**